<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=5375274&amp;fmt=gif">

 How do I know which discharge configuration is right for my material?

 Discharge selection is driven by material flow characteristics.
 Free-flowing granular materials often work with flat-bottom sweep auger arrangements.
 Powders or materials with bridging or ratholing risk typically require steeper cone or hopper angles to maintain consistent flow.
 Your material's particle size, density, and flow behavior should be confirmed before specifying discharge geometry.
+Speak with one of our tank specialists to see what solution will work best for you.

 What provisions are needed for dust control on dry bulk tanks?